Enhance Your Career by Earning Your Doctorate Online

 There is strong demand for doctoral-trained college professors in health sciences.
-The Doctor of Health Sciences degree at the University of Bridgeport gives you the tools you need to be successful in the classroom.
+The Doctor of Health Sciences distance learning degree at the University of Bridgeport gives you the tools you need to be successful in the classroom.
 With coursework focused on research, leadership and education, you can leave the program confident in your ability to teach.

 Students in this concentration will take coursework in Teaching in the Health Professions, Educational Assessment, Curriculum and Syllabus Development in Higher Education, and Pedagogy and Teaching Strategies for College Instructors.

 The online Doctor of Health Sciences (D.H.Sc.) degree at the University of Bridgeport is a 61-credit program including core coursework, a specialized track, electives, and a graduate project or dissertation.
 There is also a one-week, on-campus residency at the end of the program.

 There are two 12-credit tracks to choose from: Health Care Clinician and Health Care Education.
 In addition, students have the option to select 18-credits of electives.

 Core Coursework (18 credits)